ellipt01/l1l2inv2/README.md

  * CC: C compiler (gcc, icc, etc.)

 After modifying, run make, and make install.
-If you want to install this programs in a specific directory, run
+If you want to install this program in a specific directory, run

 $ make install DESTDIR=\<root\>